Horatio Nelson Jackson: Journey

 At this point, the trio became celebrities.
 The press came out at every stop to take their picture and conduct interviews.
 At Mountain Home, Idaho, citizens warned them that the Oregon Trail was not good further east, so Jackson and Crocker veered off their original course along the southern edge of the Sawtooth Mountains.
 At Hailey, Idaho, Crocker wired the Winton Company for more parts.

 On June 16, somewhere in Idaho, Jackson's coat, containing most of the travelers' money, fell off and was not found.
 At their next stop, Jackson had to wire his wife to send them money to Cheyenne, Wyoming.
 Between June 20 and 21, all three of them got lost in Wyoming, and went without food for 36 hours before finding a sheepherder who gave them a meal of roast lamb and boiled corn.
 Before reaching Cheyenne, however, the car's wheel bearings gave out, and Crocker had to talk a farmer into letting them have the wheel bearings of his mowing machine.

 The travelers eventually reached Omaha, Nebraska, on July 12.
 From there on, they were able to use a few paved roads, and their trip was much easier.
+In Chicago, Jackson was met by his cousin, Herbert A. Parkyn, and they were able to have a nice visit with family and friends.
 The only mishap happened just east of Buffalo, New York, when the Vermont ran into a hidden obstacle in the road and Jackson, Crocker, and Bud were thrown from the car.
 They arrived in New York City on July 26, 1903, 63 days, 12 hours, and 30 minutes after commencing their journey in San Francisco, in the first automobile to successfully transit the North American continent.
 Their trip expended over 800 USgal of gasoline.

-After leaving New York City Jackson joined his wife and drove home to Vermont.
-About 15 mi from home his car once again broke down.
+After leaving New York City, Jackson joined his wife and drove home to Vermont.
+About 15 mi from home, his car, once again, broke down.
 His two brothers, each driving his own automobile, came to help him get going again.
 Shortly after returning to the road, both of the brothers' vehicles broke down, and Jackson towed them both home with the Vermont.
 Upon reaching the threshold of Jackson's garage, the Vermonts drive chain snapped.
 It was one of the few original parts never replaced during the entire journey.